Defect thermodynamics of orthorhombic Ba$_2$In$_2$O$_5$: First-principles calculations on the role of oxygen dumbbell interstitials: Methodology

 where $q$ represents the defect charge, $N_{\textrm{sites}}$ the concentration of the corresponding lattice sites, and $k_B$ the Boltzmann constant.
 It is important to underline that the electron chemical potential $\mu_e$ is not a free parameter.
 It is rather determined by the charge neutrality condition

-where $n_e$ and $n_h$ are the electron and hole carrier concentrations, respectively, while $n_D$ and $n_A$ are the donor and acceptor concentrations, respectively.
+in which $n_e$ and $n_h$ are the electron and hole carrier concentrations, respectively, while $n_D$ and $n_A$ are the donor and acceptor concentrations, respectively.
 Considering all defect species $D$ in their different charge states $q$, Equation \ref{eq:charge_neutr} can be reformulated as

 Intrinsic carrier concentrations are computed by integrating the number of unoccupied states up to the VBM ($E_\textrm{VBM}$) for holes,

 and the number of occupied states from the conduction band minimum (CBM) ($E_\textrm{CBM}$) for electrons,